fbpx

 Grizzlies Prep

-Be a Lunch Buddy by eating a 30-minute lunch weekly with a student.
+Be a Lunch Buddy by eating a 30-minute lunch weekly with one or two students.
 This mentoring relationship has proven to be a valuable asset not only for the student but also for the volunteer.
 Grizzlies Prep is a Title I charter school providing education to young men in grades 5-8.
 In addition, they prepare all students to excel academically while also demonstrating integrity through everyday life.

 The Hospitality HUB + Work Local

-Provide and drop off lunch once a month for 10 unsheltered people who work or support development efforts with communication and promotional work.
+Provide and drop off lunch once a month for 15 unsheltered people who work or support development efforts with communication and promotional work.
 The Hospitality Hub connects individuals with the resources they need to begin their journey out of homelessness.
 Work Local provides job access and blight reduction.
-The Hub transports job-seeking panhandlers to clean up sites where they help reduce urban blight while providing workers with lunch, a day’s wages, and additional services.
+The Hub transports job-seeking panhandlers to clean-up sites where they help reduce urban blight while providing workers with lunch, a day’s wages, and additional services.

 Lives Worth Saving

 Welcome, serve, host, and eat lunch with attendees.
-This ministry works with our police department and our district attorney to respond to trafficking and prostitution in our city by offering women a safe path to a new life.
+This ministry works with our police department, Restore Corps, and our district attorney to respond to trafficking and prostitution in our city by offering women a safe path to a new life.
+LWS occurs on the second Thursday of the month.

 MICAH

 Attend meetings and keep our parish informed and involved with MICAH.
-Memphis Interfaith Coalition for Action and Hope (MICAH) provides community organizing with three initiatives: education, integration and intercultural equity, and economic equity.
+Memphis Interfaith Coalition for Action and Hope (MICAH) provides community organizing with three initiatives: education, integration and intercultural equity with economic equity.
 MICAH comprises over 50 churches and nonprofits.

 MIFA (Metropolitan Inter-Faith Association)